mbj/mutant/docs/mutant-minitest.md

      # ...
    ```

-3. Add `.cover` call sides to your test suite to mark them as eligible for killing mutations in subjects.
+3. Add `.cover` call sites to your test suite to mark them as eligible for killing mutations in subjects.

    Example: